 Insurance is usually one of the last things on the minds of most activists.
 However, failing to consider the need for insurance can be a big impediment to a campaign, because not having it may limit the sorts of activities that your organisation can undertake.
-For example, it may be necessary to have insurance simply to hire a hall, or to hold a function or rally at a local park.
+For example, it may be necessary to have insurance to hold a function or rally at a local park.

 For a useful introduction and overview of insurance and risk management issues for community organisations, visit the Community Insurance and Risk Management Centre on the Our Community website at www.ourcommunity.com.au, and click on the “insurance” tab in the Community Resources Section.

 There are cost-effective ways that budget-conscious community groups can obtain insurance.
-For example, a community group can align itself with a sympathetic organisation that already has insurance, and get them to auspice the group’s activities.
+For example, a community group can align itself with a sympathetic organisation that already has insurance and can get that organisation to auspice the group’s activities.
 This organisation may be a specially created entity that offers a range of services to community groups (e.g. insurance, auditing, receiving and acquitting funding grants).
 Religious groups are a good example of organisations that are sometimes willing to auspice the activities of community groups.